 Invoking the Many Names of Lord Ganesh

 The scriptures of India give many names of Lord Ganesh.
 Each of Lord Ganesh’s names reveals a lakshana, “quality,” that he embodies or represents and that we invoke when we worship him.
 Known most widely as Vighnahartā, Lord Ganesh is the demolisher of vighna, “obstacles”—obstacles that appear both on the outside and inside.
 One may even realize, upon deeper reflection, that the obstacles perceived to be on the “outside” in fact trace their origins within.

 Among Ganesh’s other names are Ekākshara, “of the form of the single syllable ॐ ”; Buddhipriya, “beloved of buddhi, who personifies the intellect”; Mangalamūrti, “embodiment of auspiciousness”; Prathameshvara, “first among all gods”; Siddhivināyaka, “bestower of success”; Vidyāvāridhi, “ocean of knowledge”; and Ekadanta, “he who has one tusk”—for Lord Ganesh famously broke off one of his tusks to record Sage Vyāsa’s dictation of the great epic Mahābhārata.

 About Ganesh Jayanti and Ganesh Utsava

-There are two prominent occasions in honor of Shrī Ganesh that are celebrated in India and that we observe on the Siddha Yoga path.
+There are two prominent occasions in honor of Shrī Ganesh that are celebrated in India and by Indians living around the world: